The Legacy Of The Omega Speedmaster As Told Through Its Contemporary Executions

 A Powerful Vintage

-Calibre 321 was the movement in the original Speedmasters and was the one powering the watch throughout the 1960s, as well as the one that was so rigorously tested by NASA.
-But, by the end of the decade, it was replaced by Calibre 861—a functionally improved movement, a fine one in its own right and, doubtless, the right call during a time when mechanical watches were practical tools needing practical solutions rather than historical reverence.
+Calibre 321 was the movement in the original Speedmasters and was the one powering the watch throughout the 1960s, the one that was so rigorously tested by NASA, and the one that landed on the moon.
+But by the end of the decade, it was replaced by Calibre 861—a fine, functionally improved movement, and doubtless, the right call during a time when mechanical watches were practical tools needing practical solutions rather than historical reverence.
 In 2019, however, it was historical reverence that brought Calibre 321 back.
 Omega used a digital scanning method to peer inside the Speedmaster of astronaut Eugene Cernan, who wore it on the lunar surface during the Apollo 17 mission of 1972 and which is now housed at its museum in Biel, Switzerland.
 This enabled the manufacture to recreate Calibre 321 from scratch.

 The Speedmaster Calibre 321 (RM75,600), introduced in 2020, was created specifically to house this movement.
 The watch has much more of a throwback vibe than the Moonwatch, being based on the third-generation Speedmaster that Ed White wore during the first American spacewalk in 1965.
 It is smaller, with a diameter of just under 40mm, with straight rather than faceted lugs, and lacks the asymmetrical case shape that was later introduced to help protect the pushers and crown.
 The dial is not labelled ‘Professional’, a designation that was only introduced in later models, and the lume is slightly yellowed as a nod to the tritium that was used back then.
 While it looks very true to the vintage model, there are a couple of modern-day deviations: the bezel is ceramic, making it more hard-wearing than the original aluminium one, and there are sapphire crystals on both the front and the back of the watch.
 The latter is a departure from the original closed caseback, but Calibre 321, in today’s context, invites a lot more visual appreciation and admiration—especially since it now has its own dedicated workshop at the Omega manufacture, with each movement assembled by a single watchmaker.